The best method for perfect hard-boiled eggs that are easy to peel. These hard boiled eggs turn out a perfectly set yellow yolk and egg white.

 - 6 to 12 large eggs (eggs should be 7 to 10 days old)

 - More cold water

-Carefully place the eggs in a single layer on the bottom of a large pot (I use my Dutch oven).
+- Carefully place the eggs in a single layer on the bottom of a large pot (I use my Dutch oven).
 Cover with cold water, just until the eggs are covered by about a 1/2-inch.
-Sprinkle in a dash of salt.
+Add salt.

-Meanwhile, prepare an ice bath in a large bowl by combining some ice cubes and cold water.
-When 10 minutes is up, uncover the pot and use a slotted spoon to transfer the eggs to the ice bath then allow them to rest in the ice cold water for 5 minutes.
+- Meanwhile, prepare an ice bath in a large bowl by combining some ice cubes and cold water.
+When 10 minutes is up, uncover the pot and use a slotted spoon to transfer the eggs to the ice bath.